 Yunomaru Highland, Mountainous table land in Tomi and Tsumagoi, Japan.

-The region contains Stone Age archaeological sites, including the nationally recognized Indate dwelling settlement.
-These ancient remains show that people lived in these high elevations long ago.
+Stone Age archaeological sites have been found in this area, including the nationally recognized Indate dwelling settlement.
+These remains show that people lived at these elevations long before the region became known as a mountain retreat.

 The community of curious travelers